Courseiva

 Why this answer

-Options A and D are correct.
-Azure Automation Hybrid Runbook Worker can run T-SQL scripts on-premises or in Azure.
-Elastic Database Jobs are designed to run T-SQL scripts on schedules across databases.
+Options B and D are correct.
+Azure Automation Hybrid Runbook Worker can execute T-SQL scripts using PowerShell Invoke-SqlCmd on a schedule, making it suitable for automating script execution against Azure SQL Database.
+Elastic Database Jobs are specifically designed to run T-SQL scripts on a schedule across one or more Azure SQL databases.

 Multi-Selectmedium